k98kurz/tapescript/docs.md

 ## OP_INT_TO_FLOAT - 67 - x43

-Pull a signed int from the queue and put it back as a float.
+Pull a signed int from the stack and put it back as a float.

 Aliases:
 - INT_TO_FLOAT